Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Advanced skiing, freeriding (powder snow skiing) Stubai Glacier (Stubaier Gletscher)

-The Stubai Glacier offers a comprehensive range of options for advanced skiers and freeriders.
-Several black slopes, such as the Daunhill with a 60% gradient, are particularly challenging.
-Numerous ski routes test the skills of experts, including the long and attractive Wilde Grub’n ski route leading to the valley station.
+The Stubai Glacier also offers a comprehensive range of options for advanced skiers and freeriders.
+For example, the black slope Daunhill with a 60% gradient or the long and attractive ski route Wilde Grube leading to the valley station.

-Snow reliability and a wide variety of freeride options make the ski area especially appealing for freeriders.
+Snow reliability and numerous freeride options make the ski area very interesting for freeriders as well.
 Freeriding is actively promoted with the "Powder Department."
-Numerous freeride runs in open terrain are documented in a dedicated off-piste map and as GPS tracks.
+Numerous freeride runs in open terrain are recorded in a dedicated off-piste map and as GPS tracks.
 Freeride checkpoints are located at Eisgrat and Gamsgarten.
-A training area for avalanche rescue is available at Gamsgarten.
+A training area for avalanche search is available at Gamsgarten.

 Attention: The freeride runs are in unsecured terrain and should only be accessed with appropriate equipment and ski guides!